stevenstank/bolt/docs/PRD.md

 Bolt is a Redis-inspired in-memory key-value database written in Go.

-The project starts as a simple in-memory key-value store and gradually evolves into a production-inspired distributed database to explore storage engines, networking, persistence, concurrency, replication, and distributed systems.
+The project starts as a simple in-memory key-value store and gradually evolves into a production-inspired distributed database to explore storage engines, networking, persistence, concurrency, replication, transactions, and distributed systems.

 The objective is to understand how modern databases are built from first principles—not to recreate Redis feature-for-feature.